sketchplugins/plugin-directory/README.md

 - [stuffing](https://github.com/Ashung/Sketch-Stuffing), by Ashung: A DataSupplier plugin which supplies chinese data.
 - [SVG Bem](https://github.com/mLihs/svg-bem), by mLihs: A Plugin for SVG export to convert IDs to Classes, create BEM Styled Naming Based on Layers.
 Uses SVGO to compresse and Clean up SVGs, right when you export them.
 Based on the SVGO Compressor Plugin
 - [SVGO Compressor](https://sketch.com/extensions/plugins/svgo-compressor/), by Sketch BV: A Plugin that compresses SVG assets using SVGO, right when you export them.
 This Plugin requires Sketch 3.8.
-- [svgToKeyshape](https://github.com/CyrilSiman/svgToKeyshape), by Cyril Siman: Plugin used to convert SVG filter into CSS
 - [Symbol and Artboard Organizer](https://github.com/myrronth/symbol-and-artboard-organizer), by Myrronth: Organize your symbols and artboards.
 - [Symbol Finder](https://github.com/afifkhaidir/symbol-finder), by afifkhaidir: Finder-like interface for browsing and inserting local symbols in Sketch
 - [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator), by Jason Burns: Locate all instances of a selected symbol or instance.